Dabgan/Dabgan/README.md

 ## 👋 Hi there, I'm Gabriel.

 I am self-taught, who started learning how to code over two years ago.
-React❤️ is my favourite technology so far, but I also like working with Vanilla JavaScript.
+React❤️ is my favourite technology so far, but I also really enjoy working with Vanilla JavaScript.

 ## ⚙️ My technologies / skills: